riscv-europe/summit-website-development/summit/2024/index.md

 {% include jumboboxend.html %}

 {% include jumboboxstart.html
+    title = "Hackathon"
+    lead = "RISC-V International is excited to join with its members Codasip and Renesas to host an in person hackathon at RISC-V Summit Europe! for more details visit https://community.riscv.org/events/details/risc-v-international-risc-v-in-emea-presents-hackathon-at-risc-v-summit-europe/"
+%}

+{% include jumboboxstart.html
     title = "Panels"
     lead = "Two exciting panels will bring together experts to discuss the future of computing with RISC-V."
 %}